kubevirt/kubevirt.github.io/_posts/2019-10-30-KubeVirt_storage_rook_ceph.md

 200 OK
 ```

+> note ""
-> NOTE: This step could also be done with ansible (one line or rhel-system-roles.noarch).
+> This step could also be done with ansible (one line or rhel-system-roles.noarch).

 ## Installing Rook in Kubernetes to handle the Ceph cluster